-Kyoung-Han Kim, PhD, is a scientist and Director of the Functional Genetics and Metabolism Laboratory at the University of Ottawa Heart Institute.
-He is also Assistant Professor in the Department of Cellular and Molecular Medicine at the University of Ottawa.
+Kyoung-Han Kim, PhD, is a Scientist and Director of the Functional Genetics and Metabolism Laboratory at the University of Ottawa Heart Institute.
+He is also an Assistant Professor in the Department of Cellular and Molecular Medicine at the University of Ottawa.

-Dr. Kim obtained his BSc from the Department of Life Science, Sogang University, Republic of Korea and his PhD from the Department of Physiology, University of Toronto with Dr. Peter H. Backx.
+Dr. Kim obtained his BSc from the Department of Life Science at Sogang University in the Republic of Korea, and his PhD from the Department of Physiology, University of Toronto with Dr. Peter H. Backx.
 He pursued a postdoctoral fellowship at the Hospital for Sick Children under the direction of Dr. Chi-chung Hui.

 He has received various awards including the Keystone Symposia Future of Science Fund scholarship (2016) and the prestigious Andrew Sass-Kortsak Award from the Hospital for Sick Children (2014), which is given to one outstanding research fellow each year.

-Dr. Kim currently has served as an external reviewer for the Research Grants Council (RGC) of Hong Kong, China since 2016 and also is an Ad hoc reviewer for Plos One.
+Dr. Kim has served as an external reviewer for the Research Grants Council (RGC) of Hong Kong, China since 2016.

 See current publications list at PubMed

 - Kim KH*, Kim YH*, Moon JH, Son JE, Kim S, Choe MS, Zhong J, Lee JH, Fu K, Lenglin F, Park JG, Bilan PJ, Klip A, Nagy A, JR Kim, Hussein SM, Doh KO, Hui CC, Sung HK.
 (2017) Intermittent fasting Promotes Metabolic Improvement and Adipose Thermogenesis via VEGF-mediated Alternative Activation of Adipose Macrophage.
 Cell Research.
 27(11):1309-1326 (*, co-first authors)